ErwinBustillo/Angular-Practices/README.md

 7. Auth App (With Auth0 authentication system)
 8. Forms
 9. HeroesApp (with firebase CRUD)
+10. Firechat (with firestore)
+11. PelisApp (based with the moviedb)
 ...
 And More in the future

+Thanks for watching
+Cheers